snir911/sandboxed-containers-operator/config/peerpods/podvm/bootc/README.md

 # Image Mode (bootc) PodVM Builds

-Image Mode podVM builds enable OSC users to create PodVM images based on a RHEL bootc container image.
+Image Mode podVM builds enable OSC users to create PodVM images based on a RHEL/Fedora bootc container image.
 The resulting artifact can be either a podVM bootc container image or a podVM disk generated from that image.
 OSC includes updates to the Image Creation mechanism, supporting the conversion and upload of podVM images derived from pre-created bootc